faenrandir/a_careful_examination/documents/science/response_to_how_to_mix_LDS_theology_and_human_evolution.md

 Peck invokes a spirit/body duality that is very much in harmony with LDS theology and scripture (e.g. Jesus, "into thy hands I commend my spirit".
 Gen 2:7 "And the LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.", D&C 93:15 "And the spirit and the body are the soul of man".)

-Your post provides no evidence to that it is not in harmony with LDS theology.
+Your post provides no evidence that it is not in harmony with LDS theology.
 The 1909 First Presidency statement says only that Adam is the primal parent of our *race*.
 The statement declines to use scientific terminology (like species), so there is ambiguity in how we map Adam onto our ancestry.
 The idea of Adam's body having been created is supported by lots of scripture and fits nicely within LDS theology.
 Many simply choose to ignore the evidence supporting this reconciliation because a few brethren had/have strong opinions on the matter, not because it isn't a good fit.

 The editor of the 1910 Improvement Era, Joseph F. Smith, saw fit to publish this response to the question "In just what manner did the mortal bodies of Adam and Eve come into existence on this earth?"